-Pressing "HELP" when the menu is displayed, displays on-screen help information for the currently highlighted menu item.
+Pressing, "HELP" when the menu is displayed, displays on-screen help information for the currently highlighted menu item for many of the menu options.

 Quick Keys

 If you use a basic universal remote to control the Radiance, you can activate an optional menu that allows you to use the Radiance menu to set input aspect ratio (4:3, LBOX, 16:9, 1.85, 2.35, NLS), set zoom (Zoom+, Zoom-) and select the user memory (MemA, MemB, MemC, MemD).
 The "Quick Keys" menu duplicates the function of pressing the corresponding buttons on the Lumagen remote.